 Thankfully though, Instagram and YouTube are still big players when it comes to organic reach.
 Many affiliates make a lot of money promoting products organically on these platforms.

 I know the information in here may be overwhelming and you might be looking for an exact formula to start making money with ClickBank.
-The truth is, every single “option” I’ve mentioned here can make money but to sum it all up, here’s my recommended path:
+The truth is, every single “option” I’ve mentioned here can make money.

 - Pick a product that solves a problem, has high commissions and that you believe in its potential and importance to your audience.

 - Create an article related to that product.
 It should add value.
 Do some keyword research and find some low competition long tail keywords to write about.